stephan-klein/supersonic/docs/supersonic/tutorial/second-mile/index.md

  - `app.coffee` contains general behaviour settings for your app.
  - `structure.coffee` is used to define the initial configuration of your app's views.

 For now, all you need is the `structure.coffee` file.
-In the file, you will see that a `tabs` property has been set, containing two views, `Index` and `Settings`.
+In the file, you will see that a `tabs` property has been set, containing three views, `Index`, `Settings` and `Internet`.
 Change the tabs property to the following:

 ```coffee
 tabs: [